 (Ex.
 1043 at 6.) mRNA carries genetic information from the cell nucleus into the cytoplasm.
 (Ex.
-1002, ¶¶21-27, 38.)
-There, mRNA binds to a cellular component called a ribosome, which converts the mRNA into proteins through translation.
+1002, $\P$ 21-27, 38.)
+There, mRNA binds to the ribosome, which converts the mRNA into proteins through translation.

 For DNA vaccines, administered DNA enters the nucleus where the antigenencoding DNA is transcribed (or converted) into mRNA encoding the same antigen.
 (See Ex.
 1017 at Fig. 1.)
-The transcribed mRNA is subsequently translated into the antigen, which induces a protective immune response.
+The transcribed mRNA is translated into the antigen, which induces a protective immune response.
 (Ex.
 1002, ¶38.)

-mRNA vaccines rely on an abbreviated, more efficient, pathway to achieve antigen synthesis. mRNA vaccines bypass the transcription step required of DNA vaccines and are directly translated into the encoded antigen:
+mRNA vaccines rely on a more efficient pathway to achieve antigen synthesis. mRNA vaccines bypass the transcription step required of DNA vaccines and are directly translated into the encoded antigen: